AGhaith/VS-Code-Guide/README.md

 ---

 That’s it!
-Now go set up VSCode and start coding like a pro.
+Now go set up VSCode and start coding like a regular human.